 The Holmes brand lives on as part of Miller Industries' family of tow truck equipment manufacturers that also includes the brands Century, Chevron, Vulcan, Boniface and Jige.

 "Miller Industries' roots run deep in Chattanooga, and we are honored to share the centennial celebration of our Holmes brand with our friends and neighbors in the local communities," Miller Industries' President and Co-CEO Will Miller said in a statement.

-The tow truck was invented in Chattanooga 100 years ago, and yes, there will be a celebration was originally published on Apex Towing - Cork
+The following blog post The tow truck was invented in Chattanooga 100 years ago is available on Apex Towing - Dublin